Immanuel’s community takes seriously its call to serve others. Join us as we live out our faith in St. Paul and beyond.

 Immanuel is a part of “Interfaith Builders,” with 6 other congregations in the MacGroveland community.
-The group works on a Habitat project together for several weeks each summer.
+The group works on a Habitat project together each summer.

-Each summer Immanuel members and our affiliated Boy Scout troop complete a small house painting project through the St. Paul paint-a-thon.
-The commitment is usually 2 evenings, and includes sanding and painting.
+Each summer Immanuel members and our affiliated Boy Scout troop complete a small house painting project.
+The commitment is usually 2 evenings and includes sanding and painting.

-Immanuel partners with a congregation in Iringa, Tanzania.
+Immanuel partners with congregations in Iringa, Tanzania.
 We exchange prayers, visits, and provide funding for several projects including scholarships for secondary students, microfinance and planting trees.
 These are some of our students.